McShelby/hugo-theme-relearn/exampleSite/content/dev/maintaining/_index.en.md

 When done, close the ticket.
 Once an issue is closed, it needs to be assigned to next release milestone.

-A once released ticket is not allowed to be reopened and rereleased in a different release.
-Write a new ticket in this case.
+A once released ticket is not allowed to be reopened and rereleased in a different milestone.
+This would cause the changelog to be changed even for the milestone the issue was previously released in.
+Instead write a new ticket.

 ## Managing Pull Requests